Teodor-Andrei-Georgescu/Projects/README.md

-This repository will be used to hold different projects I have done.
+This repository holds different projects I have done.

 Please look at any that interest you.